Badger, Newfoundland and Labrador: Logging and lumbering

+Climate

 The Anglo-Newfoundland Development Company and the "Badger Drive"

 Perhaps Badger's most important role in logging was that it was from there that the "Badger Drive" was conducted.
 This log drive took place on the Exploits River between Badger and Grand Falls and was carried on between 1908–1991.
 It was famously described by John Valentine Devine in his song The Badger Drive.
 Most all of the pulpwood from Millertown and Badger divisions west of Badger had to pass through the area.
 To facilitate this, hundreds of men were employed keeping the logs flowing down the river.

 During the 1920s, a tractor repair garage was also built by A.N.D.
 Co. in the town to repair its tractors.
 This garage later involved the Newfoundland Tractor and Equipment Company, who preferred to do all the maintenance for A.N.D.
 Co.
 With the building of the road to Halls Bay, Badger became a railhead for the communities in the Springdale and Green Bay areas.

 For many years Badger, was essentially a company town, with most services provided by the Anglo-Newfoundland Development Company.
 Under this company, the town was the responsibility of a man by the name of Hugh Wilding Cole.
 Cole was an Englishman who came to work for A.N.D.
 Co in 1905.
 As superintendent of the Badger Division, Cole was known as the "Mayor of Badger."

 As logging was the mainstay of the area, Badger received national attention during the 1959 Newfoundland International Woodworkers of America (IWA) Strike.
 The Strike culminated in March 1959 with a riot in the town in which one policeman was killed and dozens of loggers injured.